tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:ValidationConcept
 - Preferred Label: Validation Concept
-- Definition: A term involved in statements about the conformance of data to expressed DataQualityNeeds.
+- Definition: A term involved in statements about the conformance of data to expressed bdqffdq:DataQualityNeeds.
-- Comments: Validation terms are expressed in a positive sense, they identify data that conform to needs.
+- Comments: A bdqffdq:Validation term is expressed in a positive sense, it identifies data that conform to a bdqffdq:NeedConcept.

 ********************